rjbultitude/theconditionalorchestra/README.md

 Consider dropping reverb (for performance purposes)

-Consider using two arrays for Precipitation as with humidity arpeggio

-Not sure whether disconnect should be used in conjunction with filters or not.
-Seems when it's used with reverb it significantly reduces the volume.

 Sounds need testing on their own

-Add higher octave to vocal sound

-Not sure currNoteLength is working properly

 Harp should be something other than humidity - humidity should be evoked by noise or suchlike